 This pure sine wave inverter is small but allows me to power or charge 5 devices at the same time.
 Dual USB ports leave the AC outlets free for more serious loads.

 9. GoWISE Power 1000W Pure Sine Wave Inverter

-Good thing is it weighs only 6 pounds, so you won’t even know it’s among your camping gear stashed away in your vehicle.
-However, these inverters get a big minus in performance and versatility.
+The good thing is it weighs only 6 pounds, so you won’t even know it’s among your camping gear stashed away in your vehicle.
+However, these inverters just can’t compete in firepower with 3000 and 4000-watt models.